mattgiguere/KFME/README.md

    - Specify the number of rows to skip in the blue circled field shown in the above figure
    - Type in the offset from JD in the green circled field in the above figure.
 For example, if your time series is in JD - 2.44e6, enter 2.44d6 in this field).
    - The orange and purple fields show the units for the RV measurements and uncertainties, respectively.

+#####Periodogram Analysis

+Clicking on the "Periodogram" button will generate a Generalized Lomb-Scargle periodogram of the data.

+#####False Alarm Probability Analysis

+There are two different FAP methods built in to KFME: Periodogram FAP and Keplerian FAP analysis.
+To generate a periodogram FAP, enter the thresholds you would like to see plotted in the text field to the right of the "FAP Desired" text field.

+To perform Keplerian FAP analysis, click the Kep FAP button.